SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Shell

+- [snaplet/postgres-wasm](https://github.com/snaplet/postgres-wasm) - A PostgresQL server running in your browser
 - [tmux-plugins/tmux-continuum](https://github.com/tmux-plugins/tmux-continuum) - Continuous saving of tmux environment.
 Automatic restore when tmux is started.
 Automatic tmux start when computer is turned on.
 - [tmux-plugins/tmux-yank](https://github.com/tmux-plugins/tmux-yank) - Tmux plugin for copying to system clipboard.
 Works on OSX, Linux and Cygwin.
 - [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository is my documenting repository for learning the world of DevOps.
 I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an